 I love this feature especially; like most travellers, I know the struggle of travelling through areas with infrequent washing opportunities and I have previously resorted to handwashing clothes in the hostel bath or with a bucket of water from a well.
 Hopefully with Unbound Merino such memories will be a thing of the past!

-Some other properties of merino wool worth a brief mention are that it offers UV protection, doesn’t wrinkle and has a natural elasticity to ensure it doesn’t stretch.
+Some other properties of merino wool worth a brief mention are that it offers UV protection, doesn’t wrinkle (so no need for a travel iron) and has a natural elasticity to ensure it doesn’t stretch.

 Unbound Merino Sustainability